Renew-ify

 Driver's Licenses

-DMV appointments can be hard to get
+DMV appointments can be difficult to schedule, some renewals require tests

 90-180 days